The Geodesign Fellows Program will not run in 2023-2024 and did not run in 2022-2023.

 The Geodesign Fellows Program builds global leaders who are committed to helping others and building solutions for some of the world’s most serious and vexing problems.
 This is a 12-month (fall, spring, and summer) on-campus commitment.
-The fellows chosen each year will work with John P. Wilson, director of the Spatial Sciences Institute and professor, to prepare for and participate in visioning workshops which seek to create consensus among experts, stakeholders and the people of the place around plans for building sustainable and healthy communities.
+The fellows chosen each year will work with John P. Wilson, founding director of the Spatial Sciences Institute and professor, to prepare for and participate in visioning workshops which seek to create consensus among experts, stakeholders and the people of the place around plans for building sustainable and healthy communities.

 Geodesign is a relatively new and cross-cutting discipline that uses spatial information to describe the current status and opportunities to improve the lives of people in specific places, using planning as a framework for collective action and design as a force for good.
 The Spatial Sciences Institute currently offers a B.S. in Geodesign in collaboration with the USC Price School of Public Policy and the USC School of Architecture and a B.S. in Global Geodesign.

 The program is not restricted to USC GeoDesign majors and some additional training will be provided in the handling and use of geographic information to support the work connected with the visioning workshops themselves.
 The Geodesign Fellows will work in a multi-disciplinary team, to communicate across cultures and to evaluate the efficacy of proposed solutions from local, national and global perspectives.